MicrosoftDocs/windows-dev-docs/windows-apps-src/devices-sensors/call-control-migration.md

 ```
 ## Incoming Call UI
-When an incoming call arrives, your app should display UI with the option to either accept or reject the call via PhoneCall.AcceptIncomingAsync() or PhoneCall.RejectIncomingAsync, checking the returned PhoneCallOperationStatus for success and handling any errors.
+When an incoming call arrives, your app should display UI with the option to either accept or reject the call via `PhoneCall.AcceptIncomingAsync()` or `PhoneCall.RejectIncomingAsync`, checking the returned PhoneCallOperationStatus for success and handling any errors.

 ```csharp
 private async void AcceptIncomingCallButtonClick(object sender, RoutedEventArgs e)
     {